jbhandari/dotfiles/README.md

 `-x` options, which exclude the `README.md` and `Brewfile` files, are needed during installation but can be skipped after the first time.

-Try to rename(as of now I do not think its entirely necessary) `/etc/zshenv` to `/etc/zprofile`.

-    sudo mv /etc/zshenv /etc/zprofile

 By default, OS X's zsh config resets `PATH` for every zsh instance, which can cause problems with Vim.
 More info [here].